 Assistantships are also sometimes available through other departments, particularly in the English Department and the foreign language departments.
 Although normally awarded to advanced students, they may be given to incoming students of exceptional experience or qualification.
 Native speakers of languages taught at the University of Washington are strongly encouraged to teach their language in the relevant department.
 The applicant should inquire with the language department, and keep the Linguistics Department informed.
 The deadline for application for a teaching assistantship in many departments is in January.
 Applicants able to teach Spanish, French, Italian, or Portuguese should send to the Linguistics Department supplemental Romance language teaching assistant application materials, described in the page on Teaching Assistantships in Romance Languages.

 The UW Linguistics Department can recommend to the UW Department of Romance Languages and Literature that an applicant be considered for a position teaching Romance languages.
-If you are applying to the General Linguistics Program and feel you are qualified to teach a Romance language, please indicate so in your application and include the materials listed below.
+If you are applying to the General Linguistics Program and feel you are qualified to teach a Romance language, please indicate so in your application and include the materials listed at the language-appropriate website, below.

 Deadline: To insure consideration for a Teaching Assistant appointment, see that your entire application reaches us by December 15.

-Stipend and Duties: Teaching Assistants receive a monthly stipend for each of the nine months of the academic year.
-(This sum is paid in halves, on the tenth and twenty-fifth days of the month, from October 10 to June 25.)
-Teaching Assistants are exempted from paying University tuition charges except for an operating fee currently subject to ongoing contract negotiations.
+Salary and Duties: Teaching Assistants receive bimonthly salary for each of the nine months of the academic year.
+(This sum is paid on the tenth and twenty-fifth days of the month, from October 10 to June 25.)
+Teaching Assistants receive a tuition waiver though they they are required to pay a number of fees.
 Teaching Assistants are expected to carry a minimum study program of ten applicable credit hours each quarter except Summer Quarter, when teaching assistants are only required to register for two credits.
-The UW Graduate School web pages show current stipend amounts in Schedule #1 of the Graduate Student Service Appointment Salary Schedule and the operating fee amount in the General Information about Graduate Student Service Appointments web page.
+The UW Graduate School web pages show current salary amounts in Schedule #1 of the Graduate Student Service Appointment Salary Schedule and the operating fee amount in the General Information about Graduate Student Service Appointments web page.

 Teaching Assistants' principal service to the University is to teach, under the supervision of a faculty member, one elementary language class of about 24 students, meeting five hours each week.
 Teaching Assistants are given instruction at the beginning of the year and other advice and assistance as needed; supervisors and Teaching Assistants meet periodically for discussion of relevant problems.
 Teaching Assistants' duties, including class preparation, correction of papers and quizzes, office hours and meetings, amount to approximately twenty hours each week.